ewnike/NHL-Beyond-27/README.md

-Our study will include onlr even strength, 5 on 5 situations.
+Our study will include only even strength, 5 on 5 situations.

 EV = Even Strength — i.e., hockey played with the same number of skaters on each side (no power play or penalty kill).